valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

 This tutorial is very advanced level.
 If you get through it and understand everything I bet you can safely call yourself a "senior wp-graphql developer".
-I assume you known basics of WP development, WP-CLI and WPGraphQL.
+I assume you known basics of WP development, WP-CLI, SQL and WPGraphQL.

 For purposes of this tutorial we simplify the example a bit so we don't have to deal with changing time.

 Lets create some testing data.

-run it with `wp eval-file create-data.php`
+Run this with `wp eval-file create-data.php`

 ```php
 foreach (range('A', 'Z') as $num => $char) {